Hard Palate Cancer

 Loose teeth or ill-fitting dentures

 There may be additional symptoms in patients with hard palate cancer such as loose teeth or dentures that no longer fit in.
-Losing teeth occur if cancer invades the bone or the tooth sockets in which the teeth are rooted.
+Losing teeth occurs if cancer invades the bone or the tooth sockets in which the teeth are rooted.
 Also, if there is dental numbness, it may indicate nerve invasion of cancer.

 Lump in the neck